Snap perks up after initial rush of short sellers

-SAN FRANCISCO, March 8 (Reuters) - Shares of Snap Inc rebounded on Wednesday following a steep selloff while an initial rush to short sell the stock appeared to be slowing.
+SAN FRANCISCO (Reuters) - Shares of Snap Inc (SNAP.N) bounced back on Wednesday following a steep selloff while an initial rush to short sell the stock appeared to be slowing.

 The owner of the Snapchat messaging app had fallen sharply in the previous two sessions as investors focused on its lofty valuation following a $3.4 billion public listing last week that was the hottest technology offering in three years.

-Shares of Snap, which has warned it may never be profitable, rose 3.6 percent to $22.21.
+Shares of Snap, which has warned it may never be profitable, closed up 6.4 percent at $22.81.

 Traders betting against Snap on Wednesday added less than $50 million in new short sales of its stock, a slower pace than the day before, when initial short bets jumped to $300 million, according to S3 Partners, a financial analytics firm.